Wotcnt/Polyrifringence-Engine/README.md

 ### Incremental Performance Push
 Current Baseline: `50M*x⧉ Rays/s`

 The 50*x⧉ million rays/s baseline represents the initial performance validated with the current setup and GPU hardware.
 This threshold serves as a foundational measurement, providing a starting point for further exploration.
-However, this baseline has yet to be pushed beyond its current state, and further testing, optimization, and scaling are required to reach higher throughput benchmarks.
+However, this baseline has yet to be pushed past its limits, and further testing, optimization, and scaling are required to reach higher throughput benchmarks.

 ---